bmf-san/bitflyer-chat-morphological-analysis/README.md

 **Under Development**

-Bitflyer Chat Morphological Analysis
+# Bitflyer Chat Morphological Analysis
-Analysis the words of chat in a biflyer lightning dashboard by using Morphological Analysis and Semantic Orientations of Words.
+Analysis the words of chat in a biflyer lightning dashboard by using MeCab.

 # Architecture
 * PHP7